NorskHelsenett/terraform-provider-tss/docs/index.md

 The [Thycotic](https://thycotic.com/) [Secret Server](https://thycotic.com/products/secret-server/) [Terraform](https://www.terraform.io/) Provider allows you to access and reference Secrets in your vault for use in Terraform configurations.

+This is a fork of the Thycotic provider which includes functionality to specify domain along with the credentials.

 ## Example Usage

 For Terraform 0.13+, include the `terraform` block in your configuration or plan to that specifies the provider: